The-Compiler/vscode-python-tox/README.md

 ## Extension Commands

-* `python-tox.select`: Show a menu allowing to pick a tox environment.
+- `python-tox.select`: Show a menu allowing to pick a tox environment.
-* `python-tox.selectWithArgs`: Show a menu allowing to pick a tox environment, then ask for custom arguments.
+- `python-tox.selectWithArgs`: Show a menu allowing to pick a tox environment, then ask for custom arguments.
-* `python-tox.selectMultiple`: Show a menu allowing to pick multiple tox environments.
+- `python-tox.selectMultiple`: Show a menu allowing to pick multiple tox environments.
-* `python-tox.selectMultipleWithArgs`: Show a menu allowing to pick multiple tox environments, then ask for custom arguments.
+- `python-tox.selectMultipleWithArgs`: Show a menu allowing to pick multiple tox environments, then ask for custom arguments.
-* `python-tox.openDocs`: Open the tox documentation in the web browser.
+- `python-tox.openDocs`: Open the tox documentation in the web browser.

+## Suggested extensions

+- [Ini for VSCode](https://marketplace.visualstudio.com/items?itemName=DavidWang.ini-for-vscode) for simpler navigation of large `tox.ini` files.

 ## Release Notes